Celebrating the Arts 2020

-Over the 10-day Festival period, we'll be sharing videos, recordings, music and news from some of our 2020 Festival Artists on our Facebook page.
+Over the 10-day Festival period in May 2020, we shared videos, recordings, music and news from some of our 2020 Festival Artists on our Facebook page.

-During these difficult times when we are missing live performances, we'll keep connected together online, celebrating the talents of the artists due to appear at the Festival and learning more about them and their work.
+During these difficult times when we are missing live performances, we aimed to connected together online, celebrating the talents of the artists due to appear at the Festival and learning more about them and their work.

 arTay online exhibition